18F/18f.gsa.gov/_posts/2016-07-29-live-streamed-demos-for-exponential-transparency-and-information-sharing.md

 -   YouTube is available to federal employees in most agencies, while also allowing us to have multiple presenters share their screen and demo with audio and video.
 -   After the live stream finishes streaming, the video becomes available on-demand for playback, like any YouTube video, so people can watch later if they missed the live session, re-watch, and share with their colleagues.
 This allowed us to do the demo for dozens of stakeholders, potential clients, and regulations fanatics who helped us guide the product development process.
--   We figured out a way to do use the live stream option, but also allow for some interactivity.
+-   We figured out a way to use the live stream option, but also allow for some interactivity.
 While streaming, there is about a 30-second delay between when the presenters are presenting and when it shows up on the live stream, so to manage that, we split the demos into two parts — a presentation and then a forum/feedback session — in which we use a phone conference line on a speakerphone to record the discussion into the video for questions and answers back and forth without the 30-second latency.
 If we need to, we can still use the visuals of Youtube (with the 30-second delay).
 -   A bonus of using Youtube for video playback is under the “Settings” users can watch at 1.25-2x speed, so they can get caught up more quickly.

 ### Pro tips for presenting on a live stream using our method: